 \section{Abstract}

-Here in this work, we present a novel Quadratic Binary Optimization (QBO) model for quantized neural network training, enabling the use of arbitrary activation and loss functions through spline interpolation.
-We introduce Forward Interval Propagation (FIP), a method designed to tackle the challenges of non-linearity and the multi-layer composite structure in neural networks by discretizing activation functions into linear subintervals.
-This approach preserves the universal approximation properties of neural networks while allowing complex nonlinear functions to be optimized using quantum computers, thus broadening their applicability in artificial intelligence.
-We provide theoretical upper bounds on the approximation error and the number of Ising spins required, by deriving the sample complexity of the empirical risk minimization (ERM) problem, from an optimization perspective.
-A significant challenge in solving the associated Quadratic Constrained Binary Optimization (QCBO) model on a large scale is the presence of numerous constraints.
+In this work, we introduce a novel Quadratic Binary Optimization (QBO) framework for training a quantized neural network.
+The framework enables the use of arbitrary activation and loss functions through spline interpolation, while Forward Interval Propagation addresses the nonlinearities and the multi-layered, composite structure of neural networks via discretizing activation functions into linear subintervals.
+This preserves the universal approximation properties of neural networks while allowing complex nonlinear functions accessible to quantum solvers, broadening their applicability in artificial intelligence.
+Theoretically, we derive an upper bound on the approximation error and the number of Ising spins required by deriving the sample complexity of the empirical risk minimization problem from an optimization perspective.
+A key challenge in solving the associated large-scale Quadratic Constrained Binary Optimization (QCBO) model is the presence of numerous constraints.
 When employing the penalty method to handle these constraints, tuning a large number of penalty coefficients becomes a critical hyperparameter optimization problem, increasing computational complexity and potentially affecting solution quality.
-To address this, we employ the Quantum Conditional Gradient Descent (QCGD) algorithm, which leverages quantum computing to directly solve the QCBO problem.
-We prove the convergence of QCGD under a quantum oracle with randomness and bounded variance in objective value, as well as under limited precision constraints in the coefficient matrix.
-Additionally, we provide an upper bound on the Time-To-Solution for the QCBO solving process.
-Experimental results using a coherent Ising machine (CIM) demonstrate a $94.95\%$ accuracy on the Fashion MNIST classification task, with only 1.1-bit precision.
-Compared to classical quantization-aware training (QAT), post-training quantization (PTQ) methods and full precision model, our approach yields higher accuracy, faster training, demonstrating its overall efficiency.
-In addition, evaluations against full-precision models show significant improvements in memory efficiency and inference latency, with minimal accuracy degradation.
-We further validate the robustness of the spline interpolation method and analyze the impact of varying precision levels on QCGD convergence, underscoring the reliability of our framework.
+To overcome this, we adopt the Quantum Conditional Gradient Descent (QCGD) algorithm, which solves QCBO directly on quantum hardware.
+We establish the convergence of QCGD under a quantum oracle subject to randomness, bounded variance, and limited coefficient precision, and further provide an upper bound on the Time-To-Solution.
+To enhance scalability, we further incorporate a decomposed copositive optimization scheme that replaces the monolithic lifted model with sample-wise subproblems.
+This decomposition substantially reduces the quantum resource requirements and enables efficient low-bit neural network training.
+We further propose the usage of QCGD and Quantum Progressive Hedging (QPH) algorithm to efficiently solve the decomposed problem.
+Experimental results using a coherent Ising machine achieve $94.95\%$ accuracy on the Fashion MNIST classification task with only 1.1-bit precision.
+Compared to classical quantization-aware training, post-training quantization methods, and a full precision model, our approach delivers higher accuracy, faster training, demonstrating its overall efficiency.
+Additionally, evaluations show substantial improvements in memory footprint and inference latency with negligible accuracy loss.
+We further validate the robustness of the spline interpolation method and analyze the effect of precision levels on QCGD convergence, confirming the reliability of the proposed framework.